 Etch or Acid Wash the Garage Floor

 Garage floor paint adheres best if the surface of the concrete has the texture of light sandpaper.
 Garage floors, however, are often troweled to a very smooth surface.
 Use an etching product or muriatic acid to treat smooth surfaces.
 Follow the manufacturer’s instructions carefully.
 You may need to etch or wash the surface twice to achieve the proper texture.

 Apply the First Coat of Garage Floor Paint

 Garage floor paint manufacturers often suggest thinning the first coat with a little water.
 This will improve absorption of the paint into the concrete.
-It is also best to use a brush for the first coat (be sure to have some knee pads handy!), as brushing allows you to work the paint into the surface better than a roller.
+It is also best to use a brush for the first coat, as brushing allows you to work the paint into the surface better than a roller.
 Allow the paint to dry.

 Apply the Second Coat of Garage Floor Paint